 Visit DC with other IC Scholars and tour IC agencies.
 Meet with IC professionals where they work, and have the opportunity to attend IC career fairs in DC.

-The Office of the Director of National Intelligence (ODNI) sponsored Centers of Academic Excellence (CAEs)
+This program is a Center of Academic Excellence (CAE) The Office of the Director of National Intelligence (ODNI) sponsored by the Office of the Director of National Intelligence (ODNI).

 General competencies across a broad range of professional skill sets: